dfelinto/blender-manual/modeling/surfaces.rst

 Surface Resolution
 ------------------

 Just like :doc:`NURBS curves <modeling/curves#nurbs>`, :guilabel:`Resolution` controls the detail of the surface.
 The higher the :guilabel:`Resolution` the more detailed and smoother the surface is.
 The lower the :guilabel:`Resolution` the rougher the surface.
 However, here you have two resolution settings, one for each interpolation axis (U and V).
-Note that unlike with curves, you have only one resolution (the :guilabel:`Resol U` and :guilabel:`V` fields, in the :guilabel:`Curve Tools` panel)…
+Note that unlike with curves, you have only one resolution (the :guilabel:`Resol U` and :guilabel:`V` fields, in the :guilabel:`Curve Tools` panel)...

 +-----------------------------------------------+-----------------------------------------------+